mnot/I-D/http-proxy-problem/draft.md

-HTTP defines a detailed model for caching; when it is adhered to, caching proxies are seen as legitimate (although some lesser-known aspects of the caching model can cause operational issues).
+HTTP defines a detailed model for caching; when it is adhered to, caching proxies are seen as legitimate (although some lesser-known aspects of the caching model can cause operational issues; for example, it allows caches to go into an "offline" mode where most content can be served stale).

 However, proxy caches sometimes fail to honor the HTTP caching model, reusing content when it should not have been.
-This can cause interoperability issues, with the end user seeing "stale" content, or applications not operating correctly.
+This can cause interoperability issues, with the end user seeing overly "stale" content, or applications not operating correctly.

 ## Network Policy Enforcement